fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) |  [Back to BundlePublicationInfo](#bundlepublicationinfo)

 ###### ContributorNameIdentifier
 **Description:** &#x1F4A5; The ContributorNameIdentifier contains an URI that uniquely identifies the contributor according to an established scheme.
-Best Practice: ORCID, INSI
+Best Practice: ORCID, ISNI

 	Interface Facet:			no
 	User provided:				yes